Did you know that a natural shoreline is best for lake health? A natural shoreline reduces runoff and captures pollution before it enters a lake.

 A natural shoreline is a habitat with a diverse mix of plants near and within the water.
 Native plants maximize benefits such as capturing runoff, filtering pollution, and providing habitat for wildlife.
 Deep roots of native plants also hold soil in place and use up nutrients that would otherwise cause algae blooms.
 A natural shoreline creates a buffer between land and water that reduces erosion from wave action.

-Modifications to a shoreline such as placement of riprap (rock), re-grading or movement of soil, creating a beach, installing a retaining wall triggers the District's Rule F and requires a permit from the District.
-Not sure you need a permit?
-Please email Terry Jeffery.
+Modifications to a shoreline such as placement of riprap (rock), re-grading or movement of soil, creating a beach, and installing a retaining wall triggers the District's Rule F and requires a permit from the District.
+Not sure if the work you want to do requires a permit?
+Please email Mat Nicklay.

 Native aquatic plants provide valuable services in protecting lake health.
 They shelter young fish and other small animals, reflect heat to keep water cooler, absorb water pollution, provide food for ducks and other birds, and so much more!
 Because of these benefits, the Minnesota DNR regulates aquatic plants.
 If you want to control or remove aquatic plants, you will most likely need a permit.
 Learn more from the DNR Aquatic Plant Management Program.